RoboSats/robosats/docs/how-to-use.md

 <img src="images/how-to-use/homepage-1.png"  width="370" />
 </div>

-RoboSats welcomes you with right away with yout new unique robot avatar.
+RoboSats welcomes you right away with your unique robot avatar.
 The robot is deterministically generated based on the token you see below it.
 This token is all you need to recover the avatar in the future, so make sure to **back it up safely!**

 The tokens are generated in your own browser.
 However, if you do not trust your machine randomness, you can also input your own entropy token. *Note that low entropy tokens are not valid.*

-On this example, I was really really not happy of being "HomelessCash"! :D So I just click on the dice icon to generate a new token and tap `Generate avatar` to get a new one
+I was really not happy of being "HomelessCash"! :D So I just click on the dice icon to generate a new token and tap `Generate avatar` to get a new one

 <div align="center">
 <img src="images/how-to-use/homepage-2.png"  width="370" />